Incidentallyb/vector/content/messages/al-sure-stay-macaque.md

 Are you sure you would like to use macaques?

 Macaques have an extremely similar biology to humans, so may create a highly successful experiment, but they are also costly to house and are thought to have a high degree of sentience.

+[cCc] Think about your decision, and let me know when you're ready to answer.